History of foreign relations of China: 1970s and 1980s

+Deng described anti-hegemonism as one of China's foreign policy priorities and emphasized that China should follow the Five Principles of Peaceful Coexistence in managing its foreign relations with countries that were organized according to different political beliefs and social systems.
+During the late 1970s and the 1980s, Deng's use of anti-hegemonism generally referred to the Soviet Union.
+Deng sought to improve relations with the United States, although it also criticized hegemonic actions of the country.
+While improving ties with the West, China continued to closely follow the political and economic positions of the Third World Non-Aligned Movement, although China was not a formal member.

 China grew concerned about the strong Soviet influence in Vietnam, fearing that Vietnam could become a pseudo-protectorate of the Soviet Union.
 Vietnam's claim to be the world's third largest military power following its victory in the Vietnam War also increased Chinese apprehensions.
 In the Chinese view, Vietnam was pursuing a regional hegemonic policy in an attempt to control Indochina.
 On 25 December 1978, Vietnam invaded Democratic Kampuchea, overrunning most of the country, deposing the Khmer Rouge regime favored by China, and installing Heng Samrin as the head of the new Cambodian government.
 The move antagonized China, which now viewed the Soviet Union as capable of encircling its southern border.
 China launched an invasion of Vietnam in the Sino-Vietnamese war.
-On Match 6, 1979, China declared that it's punitive mission had been achieved and withdrew.
+On Match 6, 1979, China declared that its punitive mission had been achieved and withdrew.

 Chinese anxiety about Soviet strategic advances was heightened following the Soviet Union's December 1979 invasion of Afghanistan.
 Sharp differences between China and the Soviet Union persisted over Soviet support for Vietnam's continued occupation of Cambodia, the Soviet invasion of Afghanistan, and Soviet troops along the Sino-Soviet border and in Mongolia—the so-called "three obstacles" to improved Sino-Soviet relations.